Hexadecimalz/RHCE-Study/README.md

 # 🐧 RHCE-Study
 Here are published notes for a private RHCE study group.
 You can find notes within the sub folders on this repo.
-This repository is not affiliated with RedHat in any way, it is an independent and private study project.
+This repository is not affiliated with Red Hat in any way, it is an independent and private study project.

 ## 🖥️ Recommended Environment
 1. Master Node